monyhar/monyhar/monyhar/docs/gpu/gpu_pixel_testing_with_gold.md

-Since not all waterfall bots have a trybot counterpart that can be relied upon to catch newly produced images before a CL is committed, it is likely that a change that produces new goldens on the CQ will end up making some of the waterfall bots red for a bit, particularly those on chromium.gpu.fyi.
+Since not all waterfall bots have a trybot counterpart that can be relied upon to catch newly produced images before a CL is committed, it is likely that a change that produces new goldens on the CQ will end up making some of the waterfall bots red for a bit, particularly those on monyhar.gpu.fyi.
 They will remain red until the new images are triaged as positive or the tests stop producing the untriaged images.
 So, it is best to keep an eye out for a few hours after your CL is committed for any new images from the waterfall bots that